 Never sign an annual contract without thoroughly testing it.
 The cheapest AI receptionist plan means nothing if it can't handle your call volume or industry requirements.
 Run a 14-30 day trial with real call volume—make at least 50 test calls covering various scenarios.

 Per-minute and per-call providers may bill you for every connected call—including robocalls and sales pitches.
 Ask whether the provider filters out spam calls before billing, or whether you'll pay for calls that have zero business value.
-Welco's Call Management automatically detects and filters spam, saving you from inflated monthly bills.
+Welco's call management automatically detects and filters spam, saving you from inflated monthly bills.

-Annualized, AI receptionist costs range from $468/year (entry-level at $39/month) to $6,000/year (enterprise at $500/month)—compared to $42,000–$58,000+ for an in-house receptionist.
-Over a 3-year period, that's a savings of $108,000–$171,000.
-Many providers also offer annual plan discounts of 10–20% off the monthly rate, reducing costs further for businesses willing to commit upfront.
+Annualized, AI receptionist costs run $468–$6,000/year compared to $42,000–$58,000+ for an in-house hire.
+Over three years, that's a potential saving of $108,000–$171,000.
+Most providers also offer 10–20% discounts on annual plans, reducing costs further for businesses willing to commit upfront.

 | Business Size | Realistic Monthly Budget | What This Gets You |